Category: ASA Men’s Major Fast Pitch

 Runner Up – Clearwater Bombers, Clearwater, Florida

 John Spring, Briggs Beautyware (5-1, 41 IP, 47 K, 3 shutouts on final day, including 1-0 losers bracket final victory over State Farm and then; 2-0 and 1-0 shutouts over Clearwater in the finals, Spring only surrendered 5 hits total in the two championship games.
 He pitched 5 games in 24 hours).
-In the final 2 games, he defeated two of the greatest pitchers in the game in John Hunter and Herb Dudley.
+In the final 2 games, he defeated two of the greatest pitchers in the game, John Hunter and Herb Dudley.

-Paul Hoke Wilson led State Farm Insurance to a third place finish, lost a 1-0 losers bracket final to John Spring and the Briggs team.
+Paul Hoke Wilson led State Farm Insurance to a third-place finish, lost a 1-0 losers bracket final to John Spring and the Briggs team.

 • MVP – John Spring, Briggs Beautyware

-• Batting Leader – Joe Morecraft, Trenton Democrats (6-16, 2 HR, 6 RBI, 4 Runs, the 6 RBIs were in one game) – .375
+• Batting Leader – Joe Morecraft, Trenton Democrats (6-16, 2 HR, 6 RBI, 4 Runs, the 6 RBI were in one game) – .375

 • Home Run Leader – Joe Morecraft, Trenton Democrats – 2